Front Page |

 History

 Version 2.0.0This is a preview of the next version.
-The new rules and cards are finished.
-The artwork will be generated with AI, but a visual style must first be chosen (which depends on AI).
-2026 The rulebook has been rewritten over more than a thousand hours of constant iterations.
-The terminology has changed, some existing rules have changed, and new rules were added.
-From the previous version, only the general concepts remain: cards with valor and abilities, play zones, deploying / playing cards and combos.
-The game has an exploration theme and works with either 2 or 3 players.
-The players control 200 cards, 31 abilities and 10 play zones.
-There are 68 new cards.
-The lore (including the character names) has been reworked, is much better and it better fits the new exploration theme.
-The artwork is generated with AI.
+The new rules and cards are almost finished; there is a lot of refining happening.
+The artwork is a work in progress.
+2026 The rules have changed fundamentally, the game has been effectively rewritten.
+From the previous version, only the general concepts remain: cards with valor and abilities, play zones, deploying / playing cards and long combos.
+The game has an adventure and exploration theme.
+The players control 210 cards, 30 abilities and 7 play zones.
+There are 78 new cards.
+The previous lore (including the character names) has been reworked, is much better and it better fits the new exploration theme.
 Added the multiple abilities per card mechanics.
-The effects of some abilities apply under specific conditions, not when the cards are deployed.
-Added the adventure mechanics as consecutive and alternating turns, simplifying and replacing the plot, obstruct and rounds.
-Added the portal, journey and mystery mechanics for collecting and reusing the preferred cards (= deck building and level up).
-Added the "Portal", "Cosmos" and "Obscurity" play zones.
-This is a more complex version of the previous "Recruiting" and "Experience".
-Added the different rewards mechanics during level up: the lead has one type of reward, the other players have other types.
-Added the vantage mechanics, given as credits during level up, which may be focused in order to increase the valiance.
-Added the "Vantage" play zone.
-Added the starlight mechanics for increasing the valiance, for extending the abilities of some cards, and for reducing the payed costs for some abilities.
-Added the "Starlight" play zone.
 Added an easy to use cost mechanics to pay for executing powerful abilities.
-Added the "Frontier" play zone, separate for each player.
-The cards are exhausted here, and the custom cards are put in this play zone at the beginning of a game.
+The effects of some (non-deployable) abilities apply under specific conditions, not when the cards are deployed.
+The progression of a game is now done only through consecutive turns, simplifying and replacing the plot, obstruct and rounds.
+Added the portal mechanics for collecting and reusing the preferred cards (= deck building and level up).
+Added the "Portal" play zone.
+This is a complex version of the previous "Recruiting", "Reserve" and "Experience".
+Added the experience mechanics for increasing the valiance, for extending the abilities of some cards, and for reducing the cost for some abilities.
+Added the "Experience" play zone.
+Added the questing mechanics to allow playing stories.
 Added the "Void" play zone where cards are discarded (= removed from the game).
-Added mechanics to balance the finale, when some players have cards in the expanse, but other players have no more destiny cards to draw.
-Added scenarios to change the mechanics of the game.
-Includes a quick skirmish mode which may even be played with 3 players (because there are enough cards).
+Added the "Obscurity" play zone.
+Added a way to balance the finale, when some players have cards in the expanse, but other players have no more destiny cards to draw.
 Renamed the play zone "Timeline" to "Expanse".
 Renamed the card attribute "Sway" to "Valor".
-Removed the "Reserve" play zone.
+Removed the exhaust mechanics.
 Removed unlocked abilities.
 Removed epic cards.
 Removed factions.

 Version 1.5.12023.09.20 Added epic cards.
 Added some clarifications.